MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Travel Arrangements:**

-    - in this stage, waiting for Travel Arrangements for Employee, once Arrangements is competed and it will moved to **Waiting for Travel** stage.
+    - In this stage, waiting for Travel Arrangements for Employee, once Arrangements is competed and it will moved to **Waiting for Travel** stage.

     - Travel Arrangements is Applicable for who on accommodate in lodging.